You need 30 years of National Insurance contributions to get a full State Pension when you retire.

 Check your National Insurance record

-You can apply for a National Insurance statement from HM Revenue & Customs (HMRC) to check if your record has gaps.
+You can apply for a National Insurance statement from HMRC to check if your record has gaps.

-The State Pension calculator estimates your qualifying years and likely pension.
+The State Pension calculator estimates how many years you’ve been contributing (‘qualifying years’) and how much pension you’re likely to get.

 Decide if you want to pay voluntary contributions